joannakl/cs102/labs/lab7.markdown

 Tests run: 5,  Failures: 2
 ```

 Each failed test shows the error message and a detailed stack trace when the test failed.

+Your tasks:
+- Propose a few more tests for the `add` method.
+- Discuss these new tests with the rest of the class.
+Did other groups think of tests that were
+different than yours?
+- Implement the `add` method and rerun the tests.
+Make sure that your method passes all the tests.

 ### Additional JUnit Tutorial